bowdoin-csci2200-s22/bowdoin-csci2200-s22.github.io/syllabus.md

      * Time to budget: 4.5 hours.

   3. **Review material and take the weekly quiz.** Review  the week's material, including lecture notes, slides, the lab problems and their solutions; use the self-study quizzes and the study questions to help evaluate your understanding.
-Drop in to  virtual office hours, help sessions/ study groups to get your questions answered.
+Drop in to office hours to get your questions answered.
 When you are ready, take the weekly quiz.

      * Time to budget: 2-3 hours.

   4. Work on the current **assignment**.
-Work on the current assignment.
+There will be a weekly assignment.

       * Time to budget: 2 hours.